seatrips/Heimdall/guides/autostart/Linux.md

 Adjust the file to suit your needs.
 I have Heimdall running as a dedicated user `heimdall`, but you can use any user. `root` will work, but is NOT recommended!

 Also point `WorkingDirectory` to wherever your Heimdall files are

-You can, if you want to, supply the bot tokens through the service file.
-Put them at their respective lines in the file.
-This requires that `token` in TediCross' `settings.json` is set to `"env"`.
-If you prefer to give the tokens through `settings.json`, just remove the two lines starting with `Environment`

 When you are happy with the file, run the command `systemctl enable heimdall`.
 This activates the service.
 You can then control the service and check its status with the commands `systemctl start|stop|restart|status heimdall` (pick one of the middle words).